 But, with opinion on the issue running high among peers, she is expected instead to propose that a final decision by the upper chamber be delayed until after MPs have had another chance to debate it.

-An Opposition-led Commons motion was easily defeated last night - and attracted no Tory rebels - despite a string of David Cameron's party members, including several newly-elected MPs, criticising the policy and calling for a rethink.
+An Opposition-led Commons motion was easily defeated tonight - and attracted no Tory rebels - despite a string of David Cameron's party members, including several newly-elected MPs, criticising the policy and calling for a rethink.